mvuorre/CV/vuorre-matti.typ

 - Recommender at #link("https://rr.peercommunityin.org/public/user_public_page?userId=1570")[Peer Community In Registered Reports]
 - Editor for the #link("https://www.cos.io/meta")[Instagram Data Access Pilot for Well-being Research]

 I have acted as a peer reviewer for Advances in Methods and Practices in Psychological Science; Acta Psychologica; Attention, Perception, & Psychophysics; British Journal of Mathematical and Statistical Psychology; Communication Research; International Journal of Psychology; John Templeton Foundation; Journal of Adolescence; Journal of Consciousness Studies; Journal of the Experimental Analysis of Behavior; Journal of Experimental Psychology: General; Nature Human Behaviour; Peer Community In Registered Reports; Psychological Science; Psychology of Consciousness; and Royal Society Open Science.

-My future peer-review services are directed toward diamond OA outlets and open peer-reviews.
 I always sign my reviews.

 = Publications & Academic Contributions